Town Square Park Master Plan

 Technical Advisory Group (TAG):

 The Technical Advisory Committee will include a small group of designers and planners who have a history of work, body of knowledge, and understanding of past efforts of Town Square Park.
-Members of the TAC will advise the planning team and provide technical assistance to the Citizens Advisory Group (CAG) at strategic points during the planning process.
+Members of the TAC advise the planning team and provide technical assistance to the Citizens Advisory Group (CAG).

-Technical Advisory Group Members: Jamie Boring, Elise Huggins, Erin Bacca, Sandy Potvin, Sharon Chamard, Ken Pendleton, Caren Mathis, Jonny Hayes, Derrick Chang, LaQuita Chmielowski, Bree Kessler
+Technical Advisory Group Members: Jamie Boring, Elise Huggins, Erin Bacca, Sandy Potvin, Sharon Chamard, Ken Pendleton, Caren Mathis, Jonny Hayes, Derrick Chang, LaQuita Chmielowski

-Parks and Recreation will work with several focus groups to better understand the specific needs of stakeholders with interest in the park.
-Meetings are planned with a downtown Business Roundtable, the Mayor's Youth Advisory Commission, and Public Safety and Social Service agencies at key milestones during the master planning process.
+The planning team worked with several focus groups to better understand the specific needs of stakeholders with interest in the park.
+Meetings were held with a downtown Business Roundtable, the Mayor's Youth Advisory Commission, and Public Safety and Social Service agencies early in the planning process.

-To provide diverse and iterative opportunities for the general public and greater community to advise and inform the master plan, the following Community Workshops are anticipated at the following planning process milestones:
+To provide diverse and iterative opportunities for the general public and greater community to advise and inform the master plan, the following Community Workshops were held at the following planning process milestones: